 Fast fashion has become an integral part of consumers’ experience as an easy and fun way to stay trendy without spending a fortune.
 While fast fashion’s origins began in the 1960s, it has gained momentum at the turn of the 21st century.
 With time, it has become increasingly admirable to combine trendy low-cost fashion with high fashion items.

 Today, the concept of fast fashion is challenged by educated consumers and environmentalists worldwide, calling for its replacement with sustainable fashion, eco fashion, slow fashion or ethical fashion.
-But can fashion ever be 100% sustainable?
+And what is about fast fashions environmental impact?
+Can fashion ever be 100% sustainable?

 Fast Fashion: I Want it Now and I Want it Cheap